Criminal Defense Attorney in Rock Hill, MO

 • Class C Felony – between three and 10 years in prison

-In the end, the conviction and sentence in your felony criminal case depends on a number of variables.
-If you receive a felony conviction, the exact terms of your punishment will be up to the judge.
-They will take into account information such as the situation surrounding the crime, your criminal history and other details.
+Ultimately, the conviction and sentence in your felony criminal case is influenced by a variety of factors.
+If you are convicted of a felony, the exact terms of your punishment is decided by the judge.
+The judge in your case will take into account information such as the specific circumstances of the crime, your personal history and other details.

-However, there are exceptions to the guidelines above.
-The classification of some crimes may be enhanced, so a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or in crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with a competent and dedicated criminal defense attorney in Rock Hill representing you, your original Class B felony could be dropped down to a lesser felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less serious.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Rock Hill representing you, your original Class B charge could be reduced to a lesser class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney could argue to obtain a less serious.

-You may also be able to have the charged dropped completely, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your Combs Law criminal defense lawyer will take the fight to trial where they will present your case to a jury of your peers who will then decide whether or not to find you guilty.
-Contact Combs Law Group to discuss your case and potential options with our Rock Hill, MO criminal defense attorneys.
+You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
+If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Rock Hill, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri